elWanderero/automater/Lab1/REParser README.txt

 myLab1/automata/resyntax).

-The following source code example illustrates how the parser can be used (ote that the automata package must be imported):
+The following source code example illustrates how the parser can be used (note that the automata package must be imported):

 import automata.REParser;
 import automata.resyntax.*;